DIKSHA99/Myfirstrepo/README.md

 # Myfirstrepo

-Here generic projects like calculator, bubble sort, etc, have been uploaded.
+Here, generic projects like calculator, bubble sort, etc, have been uploaded.